life-code/pagseguro-sdk/README.md

 </p>

-## About Pagseguro SDK
+## About PagSeguro SDK
 <p align="justify">

 <p>

 ## Contributing
-Contribute to the Pagseguro SDK and help bring this idea forward!
+Contribute to the PagSeguro SDK and help bring this idea forward!

 ## License
-The Pagseguro SDK is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The PagSeguro SDK is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).